You're invited to the most lavish party on Broadway

 Photo Credit: Matthew Murphy & Evan Zimmerman

-Jeremy Jordan as Jay Gatsby.
+Sarah Hyland as Daisy Buchanan.
 Photo Credit: Matthew Murphy & Evan Zimmerman

-Eva Noblezada as Daisy.
+Ryan McCartan as Jay Gatsby.
 Photo Credit: Matthew Murphy & Evan Zimmerman

 Gatsby is a Distinctly New York City Show